impress-org/givewp-elementor-widgets/readme.txt

 == Changelog ==

 ### 2.0.2 July 16th, 2025 ###
-* Fix: Resolved an issue with Give icons now showing on widgets
+* Fix: Resolved an issue with Give icons not showing on widgets

 ### 2.0.1 April 3rd, 2024 ###
 * Fix: Resolved several issues with the GiveWP form grid widget options not working as expected